techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 > Respectful, professional communication.

 ### The Wordy Question
-To grow, people need four things:
+To grow, people need four things.
+How are these four going for you?
+Is there one you need more or less of?
 * right amount and type of challenges
-* space to be open and willing to grow
+* safety to be open and willing to grow
 * space to reflect what's working or not
 * timely and clear feedback.

-How are these four going for you?
-Is there one you need more or less of?
 > Timely, clear, gentle feedback is needed.
 Clear path of focused learning will help; tell me what gaps am I filling with these courses/learning.

 ### The Most Important Question